Updated: Sep 28, 2022

 I found the above glass horse in an antique shop several years ago and had wanted to use it in a painting for some time.
-It wasn't until I came across the Jane West action figure that I discovered what the horse's role might be.
-To my great surprise, Jane not only fit perfectly on the horse, she didn't need any sticky wax or support to keep her there.
-At that point, there was no turning back for me.
+It wasn't until I came across the Jane West action figure that I discovered what the horse's role might be in the painting, Escape (shown below).
+To my great surprise, Jane not only fit perfectly on the horse and didn't require any sticky wax or support to keep her there.
+At that point, there was no turning back.

 The rest of the objects fell into place fairly easily.
 I didn't spend a lot of time obsessing over what pieces might work nor what they would mean in this context.
-It was a very effortless process of pulling stuff out of the closet and just thinking: this will work.
-Putting together a composition for a painting doesn't usually happen that way.
+It was a very intuitive process of pulling objects from the closet and just knowing what would work.
+Putting together a composition for a painting doesn't usually happen quite so smoothly.
 There's usually a lot more trial and error.

-The word 'escape' was the only word I considered for this piece but I didn't really know why.
+The word 'escape' was the only word I considered for this piece but I didn't really know why at first.
 I just couldn't get it out of my head.
-Of course it made perfect sense to me later when I considered the fact that I had recently retired from a long career as an advertising art director and graphic designer.
-I tried to leave my career for years and would get pulled back in for one reason or another.
+Of course, it made perfect sense to me later when I considered the fact that I had recently retired from a long career as an advertising art director and graphic designer.
+I had tried to leave my career for years and would get pulled back in for one reason or another.
 The painting naturally reflected my letting go and moving on.

 Escape | Oil on linen, 20 in.
 X 30 in.